Nuclear Radiation and Health Effects

 Some of the ultraviolet (UV) radiation from the sun is considered ionizing radiation, and provides a starting point in considering its effects.
 Sunlight UV is important in producing vitamin D in humans, but too much exposure produces sunburn and, potentially, skin cancer.
 Skin tissue is damaged, and that damage to DNA may not be repaired properly, so that over time, cancer develops and may be fatal.
 Adaptation from repeated low exposure can decrease vulnerability.
 But exposure to sunlight is quite properly sought after in moderation, and not widely feared.

 Our knowledge of the effects of shorter-wavelength ionizing radiation from atomic nuclei derives primarily from groups of people who have received high doses.
-The main difference from UV radiation is that gamma and X-rays can penetrate the skin.
+The main difference from UV radiation is that beta, gamma and X-rays can penetrate the skin.
 The risk associated with large doses of this ionizing radiation is relatively well established.
 However, the effects, and any risks associated with doses under about 200 mSv, are less obvious because of the large underlying incidence of cancer caused by other factors.
 Benefits of lower doses have long been recognised, though radiation protection standards assume that any dose of radiation, no matter how small, involves a possible risk to human health.
 However, available scientific evidence does not indicate any cancer risk or immediate effects at doses below 100 mSv per year.
-At low levels of exposure, the body's natural mechanisms repair radiation damage to cells soon after it occurs (see following section on low-level radiation).
-However, high-level irradiation impairs those systems and is harmful.
+At low levels of exposure, the body's natural mechanisms usually repair radiation damage to DNA in cells soon after it occurs (see following section on low-level radiation).
+However, high-level irradiation overwhelms those repair mechanisms and is harmful.
 Dose rate is as important as overall dose.

 |Some comparative whole-body radiation doses and their effects

 ||Typical background radiation experienced by everyone (average 1.5 mSv in Australia, 3 mSv in North America).